 1862In the American Civil War, Union soldiers find a copy of Robert E. Lee's battle plans in a field outside Frederick, Maryland.
 It is the prelude to the Battle of Antietam.

-1874Austrian composer, Arnold Schönberg, is born.
+1874Austrian composer, Arnold Schönberg, is born Arnold Franz Walter Schoenberg (or Schönberg) in Leopoldstadt, Vienna.
 He is the father of 12-tone or serial music.

-1876Sherwood Anderson, seminal figure in modern American literature, is born in Ohio.
-He was influential in the careers of both Hemingway and Faulkner.
+1876Sherwood Anderson, seminal figure in modern American literature, is born in Camden, Ohio.
+He was influential in the careers of both Ernest Hemingway and William Faulkner.

-1890Businessman, Antony Noghès, is born in Monaco.
+1890Businessman, Antony Noghès, is born in Monte Carlo, Monaco.
 He founded the Monaco Grand Prix.
 He suggested the international adoption of the checkered flag to end races.

 1898H.L.
 Goodwin of Newark, New Jersey, receives a patent for celluloid photographic film.